Frequently asked questions

 Do you grow anything other than strawberries?

-Do you grow fruits or vegetables in winter?
+Do you grow berries in the winter?

 What's the best way to store berries?